Visas

 Families on F-3

-• If a family member wants to join you in Korea on an F-3 dependent visa, they must apply at a Korean consulate or embassy abroad.
-In-country applications are no longer accepted.
+• If a family member wants to join you in Korea on an F-3 dependent visa, they are now generally expected to apply at a Korean consulate or embassy abroad rather than from inside Korea, per immigration advisory reporting.
+Confirm your specific case with immigration, since some in-country change-of-status routes may still apply.

 • See the dedicated F-3 visa guide for full consulate procedures.